Everyone thinks their idea is innovative. Prove why yours is imperative.

 Have an entrepreneurial idea that you think has real potential?
 Interested in seeing how your idea stacks up against those from student innovators at other top research universities?
 The InVenture Prize is a chance to turn your idea into a real solution and compete against other students at UNC and the Atlantic Coast Conference to show why your idea rises to the top.
 This innovation competition begins at UNC as the Innovate Carolina InVenture Prize, which is sponsored by the Office of the Vice Chancellor for Innovation, Entrepreneurship and Economic Development.
 It is open to current undergraduate students at UNC-Chapel Hill and recent graduates who hold bachelor’s degrees.

 Students can work independently or as a team to present their innovation project, prototype or venture to a panel of judges at Carolina.
-If you advance to the next round, you will be eligible for funding to support your prototype, receive one-on-one coaching from community experts and then represent UNC at a larger-scale competition: the third-annual ACC Inventure Prize event, which is hosted at North Carolina State University in Raleigh, NC.
+If you advance to the next round, you will be eligible for funding to support your prototype, receive one-on-one coaching from community experts and then represent UNC at a larger-scale competition.
 At this stage, you compete against the top student innovators from the 14 other ACC schools.

 How it works

-A student team with an idea or venture that meets the criteria must apply by January 7 to participate in the competition.
-The first round of pitches are offered to all applicants the week of January 17.
-This first round is a quick-pitch competition that gives each student and student team five minutes to go on stage before a panel of judges to pitch their invention.
+A student team with an idea or venture that meets the criteria must apply to participate in the competition.
+The first round of pitches are offered to all applicants.
+This first round is a quick-pitch competition that gives each student and student team five minutes to go before a panel of judges to pitch their invention.
 The judges then follow up with ten minutes of questions and comments.

 The judges select a number of teams to advance to the next round, which makes them eligible for a prototype award.
 Those few teams will be able to participate in weekly workshops during the month of February to move their ideas forward and prepare for the final round.
-During the final round, the teams will each give a three-minute presentation of their invention to a panel of expert judges followed by three minutes of Q&A. The selected team will spend the following month in weekly one-on-one sessions with various experts from the Carolina and local entrepreneurial community to prepare for the ACC InVenture Prize at NC State on April 16-17.
+During the final round, the teams will each give a three-minute presentation of their invention to a panel of expert judges followed by three minutes of Q&A. The selected team will spend the following month in weekly one-on-one sessions with various experts from the Carolina and local entrepreneurial community to prepare for the ACC InVenture Prize final.

 Team eligibility requirements